Robojit and the Sand Planet: Global Entertainment Project

 It is a work of fiction in the genre of technology adventure for young people – children and young adults in all parts of the world.
 The story is highly entertaining, as it’s full of thrill, adventure, excitement, and timely use of humor.

-Interested investors and film producers can evaluate and support the project. [ Click here to download the proposal. ]
+Interested investors and film producers can evaluate and support the project. [ You can click here to download the proposal.
+It is also given below in the digital format. ]

 Website: http://www.robojitandthesandplanet.com/